xarantolus/sensibleHub/README.md

 The volume mounted at `/config` must contain a `config.json` file.
 To change the exposed ports, you can modify the first port (before the `:`) in the command to another port.
 If you didn't change the configuration file `128` is the default HTTP port, `1280` is used for FTP.

 You can now continue with the [configuration section](#configuration).
-You need to restart the container for it to use the new configuraiton.
+You need to restart the container for it to use the new configuration.

 #### Binaries
 You can download releases from the [releases section](https://github.com/xarantolus/sensibleHub/releases/latest) of this repository.